oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 - `getExceptionHandlers`, which returns a list of [`ExceptionHandler`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/ExceptionHandler.java) table entries.
 - `getSourceInformation`, which returns a list of [`SourceInformation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/SourceInformation.java) table entries.
 There is also `getSourceInformationTree`, which encodes the entries as a [`SourceInformationTree`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/SourceInformationTree.java).

-Note that the bytecode encoding is an implementation detail, so the APIs and their outputs are subject to change, so introspection should only be used for debugging purposes.
+Note that the bytecode encoding is an implementation detail, so the APIs and their outputs are subject to change, and introspection should only be used for debugging purposes.

 ### Reachability analysis